devagrawal09/solid-events/README.md

 ## `createTopic`

 A topic combines multiple events into one.
+This is simply a more convenient way to merge events than manually iterating through them.

 ```ts
 const [onIncrement, emitIncrement] = createEvent()